phulocnguyen/KMeans-MapReduce-Images-Clustering/README.md

 # Images Clustering by Kmeans based on MapReduce Algorithm

-## Overview
-This repository implements a distributed version of the KMeans algorithm using the MapReduce framework.
-The application focuses on two primary use cases:

-#Collaborators
+# Collaborators
 1. Nguyễn Phú Lộc
 2. Phạm Chiến
 3. Bùi Ngọc Khánh
 4. Nguyễn Quang Huy

+## Overview
+This repository implements a distributed version of the KMeans algorithm using the MapReduce framework.
+The application focuses on two primary use cases:

 1. **Image Clustering:** Grouping pixels or image features into clusters for segmentation or categorization.
 2. **Image Compression:** Reducing image size by representing similar pixel values with their cluster centroids.